loganmw3/loganmw3/README.md

 # 💫 About Me:
 Hi, I'm Logan – a Computer Engineering student at UIUC.
+I am super interested in AI, AI hardware and AI infrastrucure.

 # 💻 Tech Stack: